zposten/posten.io/src/pages/blog/tech/posts/ios-storing-static-data.md

 ---
+title: iOS data storage
-title: What is the preferred way to store static data in iOS?
+summary: What is the preferred way to store static data in iOS?
 author: Zach Posten
-date: April 15th, 2015
+date: 2015-4-15
 tags: ios
 ---